Gina Adams: Family

 Gina Adams' parents were Philip F. Adams (1937–2002), born in Portsmouth, New Hampshire, and Elaine Rose Theriault Adams who lived in Kittery, Maine.
 Her family members operated the Kittery Trading Post in the town.

-Adams has controversially claimed to be of White Earth Ojibwe and Lakota descent, despite providing no proof of these claims.
-She claimed that her paternal grandfather lived on the White Earth Indian Reservation and was removed at age eight to attend Carlisle Indian Industrial School, which closed in 1918.
-Genealogists reported that Adams' maternal grandfather "was a white man named Albert Theriault, who was born in Massachusetts to French-Canadian parents."
+Adams has controversially claimed to be of White Earth Ojibwe and Lakota descent, providing no proof of these claims.
+She said that her paternal grandfather lived on the White Earth Indian Reservation and was removed at age eight to attend Carlisle Indian Industrial School, which closed in 1918.
+Genealogists said that Adams' maternal grandfather "was a white man named Albert Theriault, who was born in Massachusetts to French-Canadian parents."

-Adams has also claimed that her great-great-grandfather was Ojibwe chief Wabanquot (1830–1898).
+Adams has also said that her great-great-grandfather was Ojibwe chief Wabanquot (1830–1898).
 The enrollment director of the White Earth Band of the Minnesota Chippewa Tribe, Shahoon Heisler (White Earth Ojibwe) stated: "We don't have her, or her parent or grandparent, with any links to this tribe....
 People are upset because she's been claiming she's a descendant.
 I can't find any documentation that would link her or her family to White Earth."